 With an AC joint injury, you may experience:

-- Discomfort with daily activities that stress the AC joint, like lifting objects overhead, reaching across your body, or carrying heavy objects at your side
+- Discomfort with daily activities that stress the AC joint.
+Examples include lifting objects overhead, reaching across your body, or carrying heavy objects at your side.

 How Is It Diagnosed?

 Physical therapists can diagnose an AC joint injury through a shoulder exam.
 Your physical therapist will conduct a full evaluation to find out the degree of your injury and identify all the factors that may contribute to it.